01-edu/public/subjects/displaylastparam.en.md

 ### Instructions

-Write a program that takes `string` as arguments, and displays its last argument.
+Write a program that displays its last argument, if there is one.

-### Expected output
+### Usage

 ```console
 student@ubuntu:~/[[ROOT]]/test$ go build